-The trustea program seeks to promote and facilitate the sustainable transformation of the Indian tea industry, based on globally accepted sustainability principles by managing and implementing the trustea code.
-The program focuses on soil conservation and management, water management, fertilizer management, crop protection, food safety, health, safety and welfare of the workers, working conditions and labor rights, biodiversity and environmental management, waste, and pollution management.
-The code has clear social and environmental objectives including protection and preservation of the environment, developing and imparting training and education programs, which will have a beneficial impact on the social, environmental and sustainability issues of the Indian tea industry, and social welfare and improvement of livelihood of workers and small growers.
+The trustea program seeks to promote and facilitate the sustainable transformation of the Indian tea industry based on globally accepted sustainability principles by managing and implementing the trustea code.
+The program focuses on soil conservation and management, water management, fertilizer management, crop protection, food safety, health, safety and welfare of the workers, working conditions and labour rights, biodiversity and environmental management, waste and pollution management.
+The code has clear social and environmental objectives including protection and preservation of the environment, developing and imparting training and education programmes which will have a beneficial impact on the social, environmental and sustainability issues of the Indian tea industry and social welfare and improvement of livelihood of workers and small growers.

-Ownership: trustea Code is developed, owned and managed by Indian tea industry stakeholders.
+Ownership: The trustea Code is developed, owned and managed by the Indian tea industry stakeholders.

-Food safety: Extensive focus is given on food safety components integrated into the Code.
+Food safety: A comprehensive set of food safety components has been integrated into the Code.

 Good manufacturing practices: The Code incorporates tea manufacturing processes and other good practices covering tea factories.

-Lower certification cost: Cost of trustea certification is lower as compared to other sustainability certifications.
-This is achieved through innovative verification systems by external audits in alternate years and use of locally trained auditors.
+Lower certification cost: Cost of trustea certification is lower than other sustainability certifications.
+This is achieved through innovative verification systems by external audits in alternate years and use of locally-trained auditors.

-Smallholders: So far, small tea growers and small tea estates were so far not part of the sustainable supply chains in India.
-The trustea Code brings in these groups into the sustainability fold.
+Smallholders: Until now, small tea growers and small tea estates were not part of the sustainable supply chains in India.
+The trustea code brings these groups into the sustainability fold.

-Support: trustea invests in highly experienced field staff and field offices to assist the producers to be compliant with the code.
+Support: trustea invests in highly experienced field staff and officers to assist producers in compliance with the code.

-In the first year, the entity going for verification needs to undertake external verification audits by auditors approved by the Code secretariat, as per the verification protocol.
-The audits will then be conducted every alternate year.
-In the years, when there are no external audits, the verified unit must conduct internal audits and supply the audit report to the trustea secretariat.
+In the first year, the entity opting for verification will go through an external verification audit by auditors approved by the code secretariat and as per the verification protocol.
+The audits will subsequently be conducted every alternate year.
+During the year when there is no external audit, the verified unit must undertake an internal audit and submit the report to the trustea Secretariat.

-The code is designed towards a progressive achievement of complete compliance by the third year.
+The Code is designed towards a progressive achievement of complete compliance by the third year.
 The “Mandatory” and “Other Criteria” in the Code have been divided into four segments covering 11 chapters.
-In each segment, the verified unit will need to meet 100 percent of Mandatory control points and 50 percent other Criteria in the first year, 65% in the second year and 80% in the third year.
+In each segment, the verified unit will need to meet 100% of the mandatory control points and 50% other criteria in the first year, 65% in the second year and 80% in the third year.
 If a control point is not applicable, it will be adjusted accordingly for the percentage of control points required for verification.

-The trustea program is governed by multi-stakeholder trustea Sustainable Tea Council representing the tea industry in India. trustea Sustainable Tea Council have representation from the following categories:
+The trustea programme is governed by a multi-stakeholder trustea Sustainable Tea Council representing the Indian tea industry. trustea Sustainable Tea Council has representation from the following categories: